ovh/docs/pages/bare_metal_cloud/dedicated_servers/configure-an-ipv6-in-a-vrack/guide.en-gb.md

 ![Configuring IPv6 in a vRack](images/20240418-03.png){.thumbnail}

-Example above shows two hosts with their vRack-side interfaces configured with IPv6 public addresses.
+The example above shows two hosts with their vRack-side interfaces configured with IPv6 public addresses.
 One host is configured manually, while the other has an IP address assigned automatically using SLAAC.
-All IP addresses belongs to the first /64 subnet from given public /56 Additional IPv6 block.
-Both leverage vRack interface for public IPv6 connectivity.
+All IP addresses belong to the first /64 subnet from a given public /56 Additional IPv6 block.
+Both leverage the vRack interface for public IPv6 connectivity.

 #### APIv6 setup